Dimensions of affine Deligne-Lusztig varieties: a new approach via labeled folded alcove walks and root operators: Introduction

-We start by briefly recalling standard definitions and results in Section~\ref{sec:BuildingsAlcoveWalks}, and proceed to discuss several key tools in Section~\ref{sec:labelings}.
+We now provide more detailed comments on the organization of the paper.
+In Section~\ref{sec:BuildingsAlcoveWalks} we briefly recall standard definitions and results on reductive groups over local fields and their associated buildings, and proceed to discuss several key geometric tools in Section~\ref{sec:labelings}.
 Of particular importance in Section~\ref{sec:labelings} is the notion of a periodic orientation on the affine hyperplanes which comes from a choice of labeling ``at infinity''; \textit{i.e.} at the boundary of the standard apartment of the building.
 Section~\ref{sec:labelings} also reviews and connects the notions of the combinatorial galleries introduced by Gaussent and Littelmann \cite{GaussentLittelmann} and the labeled folded alcove walks defined by Parkinson, Ram, and C. Schwer \cite{PRS}.
-This connection is critical for extending results in \cite{GaussentLittelmann} from the context of the affine Grassmannian to the full affine flag variety.
+This connection is critical for extending results in \cite{GaussentLittelmann} from the context of the affine Grassmannian to the affine flag variety.